-- 6.27 In the event that the HRCSL is informed of a threat to the life of an arrested person, detainee or any other person, the HRCSL shall immediately communicate with the relevant police station. - 6.28 The police officers in charge of the custody of an arrested person or detainee should at all times diligently and responsibly respond and report to the HRCSL with respect to the safety, security and wellbeing of such person. - 6.29 The relevant senior police officer should also provide the HRCSL with the contact details of an officer who functions as an emergency focal point at the relevant police station to enable the HRCSL to promptly communicate and coordinate with such police station. - 6.30 In the event that the HRCSL requests the relevant police station to direct an arrested person or detainee to a JMO, the police officers in charge of the custody of such person should direct such person to a JMO immediately.
-The relevant police officers should then make available the Medico-legal Examination Form to the HRCSL within 24 hours of receiving such form. - 6.31 In the event of a custodial or encounter death, the Officer-in-Charge of the relevant police station should inform the HRCSL within 24 hours of such incident.
-The HRCSL may then, invoke its suo motu jurisdiction to investigate and ascertain whether any fundamental rights violations have taken place in relation to such incident. - 6.32 The HRCSL shall request the Officer-in-Charge of the relevant police station to submit a preliminary report along with the relevant supporting documents.
-Such preliminary report should be forwarded to the HRCSL within 72 hours of receiving such request. - 6.33 Sri Lanka Police should also submit to the HRCSL a detailed investigation report prepared by the COI within six months of submitting the preliminary report.
+- 6.28 In the event that the HRCSL is informed of a threat to the life of an arrested person, detainee or any other person, the HRCSL shall immediately communicate with the relevant police station. - 6.29 The police officers in charge of the custody of an arrested person or detainee should at all times diligently and responsibly respond and report to the HRCSL with respect to the safety, security and wellbeing of such person. - 6.30 The relevant senior police officer should also provide the HRCSL with the contact details of the officer who is in charge of the relevant investigation at the relevant police station to enable the HRCSL to promptly communicate and coordinate with such police station. - 6.31 In the event that the HRCSL requests the relevant police station to direct an arrested person or detainee to a JMO, the police officers in charge of the custody of such person should direct such person to a JMO immediately.
+The relevant police officers should then make available the Medico-Legal Examination Form (MLEF) to the HRCSL within 24 hours of receiving such form. - 6.32 In the event of a custodial or encounter death, the Officer-in-Charge of the relevant police station should inform the HRCSL within 24 hours of such incident.
+The HRCSL may then invoke its suo motu jurisdiction to conduct an investigation into such incident. - 6.33 The HRCSL shall request the Officer-in-Charge of the relevant police station to submit a preliminary report along with the relevant supporting documents.
+Such preliminary report should be forwarded to the HRCSL without delay. - 6.34 Sri Lanka Police should also submit to the HRCSL a detailed investigation report prepared by the COI within six months of submitting the preliminary report.